dhamma-initiative/seeing-the-dhamma/README.md

 >
 >> As phenomena grow clear
 >>
->> to the brahman–ardent, in jhāna–
+>> to the brahman–ardent, in jhana–
 >>
 >> his doubts all vanish
 >>